For Council Members · Mayors · City Managers · Budget Officers

 Consistent outreach contact · Kept appointments · Active housing application · ID intact for every off-ramp

-05 — What Your City Already Tried
+03 — What Your City Has Probably Already Tried

 Three Approaches.
 Real Numbers.
 Documented Outcomes.